Grace and Truth

 Multnomah Falls - Photo by Perry Kibler on Unsplash

-In contrast to Moses, “grace and truth came to be through Jesus.”
+In contrast to Moses, “grace and truth are through Jesus.”
 This declaration challenged beliefs about the Law held by many Jews of the first century.
 The “loving-kindness of Yahweh” was and is found in Jesus, not the Torah.

-The term rendered “interpreted” translates the Greek verb exégeomai, meaning, to “lead out, explain, interpret.”
-In the final sentence of the Prologue, it has no direct object in the Greek clause.
+The Greek term translated as “interpreted” represents the verb 'exégeomai', meaning, “lead out, explain, interpret.”
+In the final sentence of John’s Prologue, it has no direct object in the Greek clause.
 There is no “him” after the verb “interpreted.”
 The clause is open-ended since Jesus is the interpreter of all things related to his Father.
+He alone speaks his Father’s mind.
+The Greek clause translated as the “only born Son” expands on verse 14:

-He is not another in a long line of prophets.
-Jesus is the ultimate expression of God, His “word made flesh,” and the Father can be understood only in and through him.
+Jesus is not another in a long line of prophets but the ultimate expression of God, His “word made flesh,” and the Father can be seen and understood only in and through the Son.

-The Mosaic Law certainly had its place in God’s redemptive plan, but it has been superseded by the “Word made flesh,” the one in whom God’s “glory” is revealed to His children.
+The Mosaic Law certainly had its place in God’s redemptive plan, but it has been superseded by the “Word made flesh,” the one in whom God’s “glory” is revealed.

-Book of Exodus, Moses was only permitted to see the “backside,” the afterglow of God’s glory while He covered him with His “hand” in the hollow of a rock as He passed by - “You cannot see my face, for no son of earth can see me and live” – (Exodus 33:17-22, 34:6-7).
+In the Book of Exodus, Moses was only permitted to see the “backside,” the afterglow of God’s glory while Yahweh covered him with His “hand” in the hollow of a rock as He passed by - “You cannot see my face, for no son of earth can see me and live” – (Exodus 33:17-22, 34:6-7).

 In contrast, Jesus dwells in God’s very “bosom.”
 He has seen the Father face to face; therefore, he is the only one who can “declare” and represent the invisible God to the world - (Exodus 33:17-22).

-The purpose is not to denigrate Moses or the Torah but to highlight the full and final revelation of God that now and forevermore is found in Jesus Christ.
-In him alone, is the loving-kindness of the God of Israel manifested most concretely.
+The purpose of John’s statement is not to denigrate Moses or the Torah but to highlight the full and final revelation of God that now and forevermore is found in Jesus Christ.
+In him alone, is the loving-kindness of the God of Israel manifested, and in a most concrete way.

 Comments